 “I know you and Mama worry about me, but I’ll always be good and I’ll always be there to take care of you.”
 My body was completely turned towards the streets now.
 I needed to drown him out.
 I imagined kids on their rusted Huffy scooters speeding down hills.
 Mothers fanning themselves as they walked their kids to the bus stops.
 Men mowing their yards in the afternoon heat as police cruised by.
 “Mya, don’t I always take care of you?”
 I snapped out of it, but I didn’t respond.
 I wondered if not now, when will I ever speak up about what he’s doing and the reality of what could happen from doing it.

 “—and don’t I always come home every night to check on the two most beautiful women in the world to always make sure y’all are straight?”

 “Yes, Jay.
 You put food on the table, clothes on our backs, but that still doesn’t make me feel any better.
 I’ve been having this really bad dream recently where —“

-“Maya, I don’t have time for any of this.
-I’m twenty-three years old and I promise I got myself just like I got y’all.
+“Mya, I don’t have time for any of this.
+I’m a grown man.
+I promise I got myself just like I got y’all.
 I would never leave my two favorite people in a world without me.”
 He kissed my forehead and held my chin in his hand.
 His smile was so reassuring, his pearly white teeth contrasting his purple skin.
+How could I think God would take away a smile so perfect in our lives.
 “Now you need to get back to those books.
 Your teacher said that a lot of those outta state universities are looking to scout you and give you some money.
 You know you can’t live off me for the rest of your life.
-Gone ahead and get that work in, so they can pay for your tuition.”
+Go ahead and get that work in, so they can pay for your tuition.”

 He smiled again at me still holding my chin, and I didn’t even realize how hard I was smiling as well.
 Just almost forgetting the severity of our conversation seconds ago.